Last Updated on October 27, 2022 by Jeremy

 So, what can you expect when taking this module?
 Read on!

 Note: I took the WSET Diploma D2 exam in March 2022.
 Test material and structure can and does change over time.
-I'm awaiting my score and will update when I receive it around June 2022.
+I passed D2 with merit.

 What Material is Covered in WSET D2?